YoungHe49/T-ITS-PFNC/README.md

 **P**arameter-**F**ree **N**on-**C**onvex low-rank tensor completion, PFNC

->This is the code repository for paper 'A Parameter-free Nonconvex Low-rank Tensor Completion Model for Spatiotemporal Traffic Data Recovery' which is submitted to IEEE Transactions on Intelligent Transportation Systems.
+>This is the code repository for our paper 'A Parameter-free Nonconvex Low-rank Tensor Completion Model for Spatiotemporal Traffic Data Recovery' which is submitted to IEEE Transactions on Intelligent Transportation Systems.

 ## Overview
 This project provides code implementation about how to use the Parameter-Free Non-Convex Tensor Completion model (TC-PFNC) and its robust extension(RTC-PFNC) to achieve accurate and robust traffic data recovery.